Real-Dev-Squad/website-members/README.md

 Importing styles in this way will scope all the styles to their respective files.
 So classname `.btn` is converted to `[filename]_btn__[hash]`.
 Read [this](https://nextjs.org/docs/basic-features/built-in-css-support) guide for more info on CSS support in Next.js.

-## How to start ?

-These scripts refer to the different stages of developing an application:

-#### dev - Runs next which starts Next.js in development mode.

-#### build - Runs next build which builds the application for production usage.

-#### build-static - Runs next build && next export which builds the application and have a static version of app in the 'out' directory.

-#### start - Runs next start which starts a Next.js production server.